alanmacdoug/astrowind/src/data/post/email-deliverability-roi.md

 - **Untracked conversion attribution**: email clicks that lead to purchases several days later frequently get credited to other channels
 - **Missing segmentation data**: aggregated metrics hide which segments underperform and why
-- **MPP inflation**: Apple's Mail Privacy Protection and similar features inflate reported opens.
-True open rate is largely unknowable; clicks and conversions are the better metrics to focus on.
+- **Fixing on open rate**: MPP, for example, inflates opens.
+True open rate is largely unknown; clicks and conversions are better metrics to focus on.

 ## Calculate your own numbers